-38. We find that UNS's proposed LGIP revisions that allow an interconnection customer to request interconnection service below its full generating facility capacity partially comply with the requirements of Order Nos.
-845 and 845-A because they incorporate most of the pro forma LGIP language without modification.
-However, as discussed above, UNS's revisions to section 3.1 of its LGIP omit some of the pro forma LGIP language required by Order No. 845.
-Accordingly, we direct UNS to file, within sixty (60) days of the date of this order, a further compliance filing that incorporates the pro forma revisions to section 3.1 of its LGIP, as required by Order No. 845.
+37. We find that PSCo's proposed LGIP revisions that allow an interconnection customer to request interconnection service below its full generating facility capacity partially comply with the requirements of Order Nos.
+845 and 845-A. PSCo adopts most of the pro forma LGIP language without modification, but with one addition to a sentence in Section 3.1.
+We find PSCo's proposed addition that specifies that the "Interconnection Customer may request a level of Interconnection Service below the Generating Facility Capacity" to be consistent with or superior to the pro forma language because it adds clarity to PSCo's Tariff.
+However, as discussed above, PSCo's revisions to Section 3.1 of its LGIP omit some of the pro forma LGIP language required by Order No. 845.62 Accordingly, we direct PSCo to file, within 60 days of the date of this order, a further compliance filing that incorporates the pro forma revisions to Section 3.1 of its LGIP, as required by Order No. 845.